lamyj/dicomifier/docs/commands/diffusion-scheme.rst

 .. option:: -i <image>, --image <image>

-  Image file for formats using image-based direction coordinates
+  Image file for formats using image-based direction coordinates.
+Mandatory for formats using image-based direction coordinates, optional but recommended in other cases

 .. option:: -v <level>, --verbose <level>